Updated: Dec 22, 2022

 A living will and a health care power of attorney are also considered advance directives.
 Make sure to give your primary care physician a signed copy of your directive.

-So let's talk about these crucial decisions, California living will, and advance healthcare directive:
+So let's talk about these crucial decisions, California's living will, and advance healthcare directive:

 Who Makes My Healthcare Decisions In California?

 Your doctors will inform and counsel you regarding the course of treatment.
 You are entitled to make a decision and accept the therapies you desire.
-Even though the treatment might extend your life, you have the right to say "No" to it.
+Even though the treatment might extend your life, you can say "No" to it.

 You can write down all of these decisions in a health directive in California, which is the best way to ensure your health choices are executed even after you've become unable to decide them yourself.